Four Ways We Can Respond To Those Who Offer Help

-After the experience, I recognized an interesting pattern of how people responded to my offer for help.
+After the experience, I recognized an interesting pattern of how people responded to my offer of help.

 Some of the people I offered to help actively resisted it.
 In many of these cases, they clearly needed help, but they adamantly declined while they were dropping things and struggling with their children.
 Seeing the difficulty, I'd offer multiple times to help, but many were firmly committed to doing it themselves.
 I found this draining and demoralizing for me as the one wanting to help them.
 As a result, they left a negative and memorable impression on me.
 While I disliked helping these people, I knew they still needed to be served and loved.

 The second pattern I noticed was the group of people who accepted my help but were fairly apathetic about me helping them.
 When I offered to help, they looked at me like a deer in the headlights.
 They said yes without much emotion or excitement, and I quickly forgot about them.

-The third pattern I noticed were the people who accepted and embraced my offer to serve them.
+The third pattern I noticed was the people who accepted and embraced my offer to serve them.
 The more I helped them, the more excited they were to receive.
-They expressed their gratitude and were happy for the help.
+They expressed their gratitude and were happy with the help.
 The more excited they got, the more I wanted to serve them.
-Their response and my immediate impact in making their lives better energized me.
+Their response and my immediate impact on making their lives better energized me.
 These were positive & memorable moments, unlike my experience with those who resisted.

 The next time someone offers to help you or give you a gift, which way will you respond?
 Will you resist, act apathetically, genuinely embrace it, or respectfully decline?